Lukensm85/Dog-Food-Project/README.md

 - Given the number of each size of dogs currently in your shelter and the remaining food from last month then function should return how much you should order.

+Questions:

+- Where will Order info be stored?
+- Is shelter inside or outside U.S (measurement units)?